JamesLizamore/sql-cs50/project/DESIGN.md

 As detailed by the diagram:

-* One developer can be assigned many tickets or not yet have any tickets assigned to them.
+* One developer can be assigned many tickets (or none at all).
-* A project can have many tickets or not yet contain any tickets.
+* A project can have many tickets (or none yet).
-* A ticket can only be assigned to one developer and a ticket can only be part of one project.
+* A ticket is assigned to one developer and is associated with one project.
-* A re-assigned ticket contains who it was first assigned to and who it assigned to now.
+* A re-assigned ticket records the developer it was originally assigned to and the developer it is assigned to now, along with the reason for the change.

+---

 ## Optimizations

-* Typically, a user would like to see an overview of how tickets, projects and developers relate to one another, hence the creation of the `dev_summary` view.
-* Stored procedure for re-assigning tickets is more convenient than manually updating the ticket table and adding record of changes to the `reassigned` table.
+* **Views:**
+  - The `dev_summary` view aggregates key metrics (e.g., total tickets, status breakdown, and reassignment counts) to give an overview of developer productivity.

+* **Stored Procedures:**
+  - The `reassign_ticket` stored procedure encapsulates the logic for updating ticket assignments and logging reassignments, ensuring consistency and simplifying operations.

+* **Indexes:**
+  - Indexes have been added to the `tickets` table on the `assignee`, `project`, and `status` columns to speed up queries.
+    - **`idx_tickets_assignee`** helps with queries filtering by developer.
+    - **`idx_tickets_project`** optimizes lookups by project.
+    - **`idx_tickets_status`** supports queries filtering by ticket status (though note that low-cardinality columns like `status` may not always benefit significantly from indexing).
+  - The design anticipates more reads than writes, which makes these indexes beneficial for performance.

+---

 ## Limitations

-* The current schema assumes tickets may only be assigned to one developer at a time.
-Assigning one ticket to multiple developers may require adjustments in the future
+* The current schema assumes that each ticket is assigned to only one developer at a time.
+If a ticket needs to be assigned to multiple developers, the schema will need adjustment.
-* Software often has many unforeseen complications which may need more context
-* In the future I would like to add audit logging and deadlines for tickets and projects
+* The system does not currently support audit logging beyond the basic re-assignment records.
+* There is no support for deadlines or priority levels on tickets or projects.
+* Future enhancements might include:
+  - More detailed audit logging (e.g., tracking changes with timestamps).
+  - Adding deadlines, priorities, or additional context for tickets.
+  - Enhancing the UI/dashboard for easier data visualization and interaction.

+---